Recruitment Strategies: The Secret to Faster, Cheaper, and More Effective Hiring

 My preferred approach is to:

-1. Recruit the top 10% when you can without going to unnecessary effort to attract them.
+• Recruit the top 10% when you can: Without going to unnecessary effort to attract them.

-2. Recruit Great Performers: candidates that meet the Minimum Acceptable Standards required for success.
+• Recruit Great Performers: Candidates that meet Minimum Acceptable Standards required for success.

-3. Simplify business processes so that it’s easier for people to achieve the Minimum Acceptable Standards, and where appropriate give staff the technology needed to become more effective.
+• Simplify business processes: Help employees achieve Minimum Acceptable Standards and, where appropriate, provide staff with the technology and tools needed to become more effective.

-4. Offer training to develop existing talent and give employees opportunities to develop specific skills for your business.
+• Offer training: Develop existing staff and give employees opportunities to develop specific skills for your business.

 The benefits of my approach are:

-Don’t misunderstand me.
-I’m not advocating hiring Poor Performers.
-I’m simply urging you not to restrict yourself to some arbitrary 10% figure, especially as you may already be recruiting from a small talent pool, which is likely to be even smaller for niche and skilled roles tied to specific locations.
+Understand that I’m not advocating hiring Poor Performers.
+I’m just urging you not to restrict yourself to some arbitrary 10% figure, especially as you may already be recruiting from a small talent pool, which will likely be even smaller for niche and skilled roles tied to specific locations.

 Great Performers Meet Minimum Acceptable Standards

-To further understand who the “right” staff may be, we’ll develop some categories of employees.
-I appreciate you may not like to judge and categorise other people.
-But in business it’s kinder all round to make clear-headed, considered decisions.
-I use the following categories that apply to all roles, whether generalist or specialist, whatever the department and to any level of seniority:
+To further understand who the “right” staff may be, I developed some categories of employees.
+I appreciate you may not like to judge and categorise other people, but it’s kinder all around to make clear-headed, considered decisions in business.
+I use the following categories that apply to all roles, whether generalist or specialist, whatever the department or level of seniority:

-• Great Performers regularly meet or exceed expectations and are a good cultural fit.
+• Great Performers: Regularly meet or exceed Minimum Acceptable Standards (MAS) and are a good cultural fit.

-• Poor Performers regularly fall below expectations or are a poor cultural fit, and don’t improve even with training and coaching.
+• Poor Performers: Regularly fall below MAS or are a poor cultural fit, and don’t improve even with training and coaching.

 Don’t tolerate Poor Performers